Read all the regulations governing the right to return a product.

 The right of withdrawal for sales concluded at a distance cannot be applied in these cases:

-a) for the supply of services whose execution has begun, with the consent of the consumer, before the expiry of the seven-day term.
+a) for the provision of services whose execution has begun, with the consumer's agreement, before the expiry of the seven-day term.

 b) for the supply of goods or services, the price of which is linked to fluctuations in financial market rates that the supplier is unable to control.